-- Put the pan back on the heat and add the whisked eggs.
+- Put the pan back on the heat and add half the whisked eggs.
 Leave for around 5 seconds and then swirl the pan so that the whole surface is covered.
 Cook for around 30 second and then swirl the pan again and cook for another 30-60 second until the eggs have set.

 - Fold the other half on top and cook until the cheese has melted.
 Slide on to a plate and serve.
 Repeat with a second pancake.

 - Make sure you have all your fillings ready before you put the eggs in the pan.
 Omelettes cook quickly and you don't want the eggs to over cook whilst you are still chopping and shredding.

 - Don't over beat the eggs, as the omelette won't have a fluffy texture.

 - Chop any fillings nice and small to avoid tearing the omelette when you fold it.

 - Although you can store and reheat omelettes, they are best served and eaten immediately.

 - To cook the omelette, use a pan with sloped sides for ease of moving the mixture during cooking and also so you can slide it out when it has cooked.
 Make sure the pan isn't too big either, as the omelette will be too thin and split when folding.

 - Bring the eggs to room temperature before cooking, as they will cook quicker.